-- Physically and emotionally safe and sanitary environment. - Promote healthy development by partnering with the Community Foodbank of NJ and its Kids' Café Program. - Nurturing and being emotionally supportive for children. - Meeting the needs of all youth, including those with special needs. - Encourage independence according to each youth's needs. - Provide opportunities for youth to have quiet time, art education, recreational games, academic enrichment, impactful programming, exercise and cultural awareness; - Promote self-discipline and guidance - Allow interaction with people of diverse backgrounds, ages, abilities and cultures - Provide a balance of youth-directed and staff directed activities
+- Physically and emotionally safe and sanitary environment. - Promote adopting a healthy lifestyle by partnering with the Community Foodbank of NJ and its Kids' Café Program. - Nurturing and being emotionally supportive for children. - Meeting the needs of all youth, including those with special needs, when possible. - Encourage independence according to each youth's needs. - Provide opportunities for youth to have quiet time, art education, recreational games, academic enrichment, impactful programming, exercise, and cultural awareness. - Promote self-discipline and guidance - Allow interaction with people of diverse backgrounds, ages, abilities, and cultures. - Provide a balance of youth-directed and staff directed activities

-To provide experiences, interactions and activities to aid each youth's development in the following areas:
+To provide experiences, interactions, and activities to aid each youth's development in the following areas: